Francis Ngannou: Miocic vs. Ngannou II

 A rematch of the bout between Miocic and Ngannou for the UFC Heavyweight Championship took place on 27 March 2021, at UFC 260.
-Ngannou won the fight via knockout in the second round.
+Ngannou won via knockout in the second round.
 This win earned him the Performance of the Night award.

 Ngannou vs. Gane

 Ngannou faced the Interim UFC Heavyweight Champion Ciryl Gane for his first title defense on 22 January 2022, at UFC 270.
 He injured knee ligaments three and a half weeks before the fight.
 Ngannou won the fight by unanimous decision, the first decision win of his career.